 “Well, the last guy only charged me…” or,

 “So why can’t you clean all the carpets in my house for $99.00 like…!“, etc!
 GRRRRR!
 So let’s work on your negative attitude toward objections in general!

-Sales Training 101 tells you to welcome and yes, even embrace an objection!
-Why?
+Sales Training 101 tells you to welcome and yes, even embrace any objection!
+WHY?
 Because any objection is just a “buying signal” from your prospect!
 After all, if they had ZERO interest in your services your prospective client would just blow you off and/or hang up the phone!

-Your objecting client expects you to “stand your ground” by defending (or worse, defending) your position.
+Your objecting client expects you to “stand your ground” by defending (or worse, justifying!) your position.
 Instead, you will verbally “flip them” when your first two VJ words to any objection are…

-So your residential customer says, “You are a LOT more expensive than other companies!”
-Let’s compare the traditional reply versus Steve’s “VJ Reply”!
+Let’s assume your residential customer says, “You are a LOT more expensive than other companies!”
+Let’s compare the traditional, defensive reply versus Steve’s “VJ Reply”!

-Defensive reply: “Yeah, but I have a lot of expenses and unlike our low-life competition we hire legal workers and pay our Workers Comp and guarantee our work and…” What does your client hear?
-“Blah, blah, blah…!”
+Defensive reply: “But you don’t understand.
+I have a lot of expenses and unlike my low-life competition we hire legal workers and pay our Workers Comp and guarantee our work and…” What does your prospective client hear?
+“Blah, blah, blah” whining!
 Seriously!

-VJ Reply: “I understand how you feel.
-Just like me you want the most bang for your buck!
-Now let’s see where we can get creative here…” And you now morph yourself into a consultant to change the job specs!
+VJ Reply: “I understand.
+Just like me you probably want the most bang for your buck!
+So let’s see where we can get creative here…” And you now morph yourself into a consultant to change the job specs while also cutting your prices!
 And your objecting prospect is left flat on their back and gasping for air!